How to support liver enzyme balance naturally

 Eat sulfur-rich foods such as garlic, onion, green onions, leeks, broccoli, Brussels sprouts, red cabbage, eggs, turkey...

-- Vitamin E
+-

-This vitamin helps heal liver damage.
+This vitamin supports liver cell wellness.

 You also find it in fish, eggs, and nuts.